-Total points scored for this section: 15 Total possible points for this section: 15
+Total points scored for this section: 15 Total possible points for this section: 15 lead

-- Has each inspector and program manager fulfilled training requirements?
+1 Has each inspector and program manager fulfilled training requirements?
 (See Guidelines 5 Appendix C for requirements) Chapter 4.3

 - a.
 Completion of Required OQ Training before conducting inspection as lead - b.
-Completion of Required DIMP/IMP Training before conducting inspection as lead - c.
+Completion of Required DIMP/IMP Training before conducting inspection as

+- c.
 Completion of Required LNG Training before conducting inspection as lead - d.
 Root Cause Training by at least one inspector/program manager - e.
 Note any outside training completed - f.
 Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)

-As of February, 2022, and a review of TQ Blackboard report shows 31 individuals have completed the required basis courses and qualified gas inspectors.
-Twenty-one inspectors are Gas IMP qualified, twenty have completed the LNG course and thirty have completed the root cause course.
+A review of TQ Blackboard report shows 31 individuals have completed the required basis courses and qualified gas inspectors.
+Twenty-five inspectors are Gas IMP qualified, twenty have completed the LNG course and thirty have completed the root cause course.
+Program Manager and four inspectors attended the Appalachian Underground National Association of Corrosion Control Course in West Viriginia on May 9-13, 2022.

 Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
+Yes = 5 No = 0 Needs Improvement = 1-4

-Yes, Kevin Speicher, Chief Safety and Reliability Division, has been the program manager for 10 years.
-He has completed all required courses at TQ and has over 27 years of experience in gas pipeline safety.
+Yes, Kevin Speicher, Chief Safety and Reliability Division, has been the program manager for 12 years.
+He has completed all required courses at TQ and has over 28 years of experience in gas pipeline safety.
+He is knowledgeable about the Guidelines for States Participating in the Pipeline Safety Program and currently is NAPSR Vice-Chair.

-3 General Comments:
+3 General Comments: Info Only Info Only